The research program of the ABM working group consists of three themes:

 The ABM working group has a strong application-oriented focus.
 In order to identify the most relevant and most challenging problems in bibliometric practice, the ABM working group is working closely together with CWTS B.V..

-Researcher and deputy director of CWTS, and coordinator of the Advanced Bibliometric Methods (ABM) working group.
-Ludo's research interests focus on bibliometric methods, in particular the analysis and visualization of bibliometric networks and the development of bibliometric indicators.
+Senior researcher and deputy director of CWTS.
+Ludo leads the Quantitative Science Studies (QSS) research group.
+His core research interests focus on the analysis and visualization of bibliometric networks and the development of scientometric indicators.

 Researcher and coordinator of contract research projects.
 Clara's research work is related with network analysis applied to scientific publications, particularly citations and co-authorship networks for the study of research performance.

 Researcher.
 Rodrigo's research focuses mostly on the development and application of new bibliometric tools and the new field of 'altmetrics'.